LegendaryFossil/TerrainGeneration/README.md

 https://github.com/Auburn/FastNoise/tree/FastNoise-Legacy

-The dynamic LOD and terrain generation through GPU tessellation is based on a chapter by Ant́onio Ramires Fernandes and Bruno Oliveira in OpenGL Insights (Chapter 10: GPU Tessellation: We Sstill Have a LOD of Terrain to Cover):
+The dynamic LOD and terrain generation through GPU tessellation is based on a chapter by Ant́onio Ramires Fernandes and Bruno Oliveira in OpenGL Insights (Chapter 10: GPU Tessellation: We Still Have a LOD of Terrain to Cover):

 https://github.com/OpenGLInsights/OpenGLInsightsCode